Should You Get A Facial?

 - Cons: Device is "dragged" and pulled along the skin to exfoliate.
 It's an archaic and potentially damaging way to exfoliate skin.

 Product-infusing devices can be separate machines or can be combined with a peeling device for an all-in-one treatment.
-Product-infusing devices typically use either electrical currents or ultrasonic waves.
+Product-infusing devices (often referred to as "microcurrent" devices) typically use either electrical currents or ultrasonic waves.
 Supposedly, the currents or waves open pathways between skin cells so the ingredients in the skin-care products can go deeper into the skin to perform all sorts of miracles, such as lifting, firming, and reducing wrinkles.
 The sales pitch usually mentions that the more often you have these treatments the longer these pathways will remain open.
 As it turns out, there's no substantiated research proving these machines work as claimed.